Safeguarding Children and Young People

 The Cooke E-Learning Foundation T/A E2’s current Designated Safeguarding Lead is:

-E2 is fully committed to safeguarding the welfare of all children and young people by protecting them from physical, sexual, emotional harm and neglect.
-Volunteers and staff should, at all times, show respect and understanding for the rights of young people, their safety and welfare and conduct themselves in a way that reflects our principles.
+The Cooke E-Learning Foundation T/A E2 is fully committed to safeguarding the welfare of all children and young people by protecting them from physical, sexual, emotional harm and neglect.
+Safeguarding and promoting the welfare of children is everyone’s responsibility.
+Everyone who comes into contact with children and their families has a role to play.
+Everyone should, at all times, show respect and understanding for the rights of young people, their safety and welfare, and conduct themselves in a way that reflects our policies and procedures.

 E2 will therefore:

 - Establish and maintain an ethos where children feel secure and are encouraged to talk, and are listened to;

 - Ensure that children know that there are adults at The Cooke E-Learning Foundation T/A E2 whom they can approach if they are worried or are in difficulty;

 - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies if required to do so;

 - Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) etc.

 The Cooke E-Learning Foundation T/A E2 recognise that all staff and volunteers have a full and active part to play in protecting children and young people from harm, and that children and young people’s welfare is our paramount concern.